pkulchenko/ZeroBraneStudio/doc-faq.md

 This command disables a singleinstance check for the second instance and configures it to use port 8173 for debugging.
 You can then use `require('mobdebug').start("domain-name", 8173)` in your application to connect to the second instance for debugging.

-If you use MacOS, you may need to run the command as `open ZeroBraneStudio.app --args -cfg "singleinstance=false; debugger.port = 8173"`.
+If you use MacOS, you may need to run the command as `open -n ZeroBraneStudio.app --args -cfg "debugger.port = 8173"`.

 ## How do I restore default configuration for UI elements?